TULiberalArts/Sociology/pages/PSM.md

 published: true
 # meta-data variables
 title: PSM in Applied Sociology
+description: >-
+  An ideal program for professionals working in government, education, health, criminal justice, and nonprofit or organizational leadership.
 keywords: 'masters, applied sociology, professional'
-meta-description: >-
-  An ideal program for professionals working in government, education, health, criminal justice, and nonprofit or organizational leadership.
 # custom variables
 ---
 ### Learn the analytical tools you need to revolutionize your career and transform your organization.